imtheva/imtheva.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: Projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: A collection of past and current research and projects.
 nav: true
 nav_order: 3
+social: true # includes social icons at the bottom of the page
-display_categories: [work, fun]
+display_categories: [Project, Research]
 horizontal: false
 ---